Ethics of Capitalism: Rational Self Interest

 Self-interest means to take actions that support one’s own life

-Self-interest (egoism) means to choose to hold one’s life as the ultimate standard of value (the measure by which one determines and judges one’s actions), regarding oneself as the primary beneficiary of one’s actions.
+Self-interest (egoism) means to choose to hold one’s own life as the standard of value (the measure by which one determines and judges one’s actions), regarding oneself as the primary beneficiary of one’s actions.

 Rational self-interest is to live by an objective code of moral principles

 Rational self-interest means choosing to act according to an objective moral code of principles that serves as one’s guide to action, so that one may live a flourishing life on earth.

 Rational self-interest is opposed to sacrificing others or oneself

 In regards to one’s relationship with others, rational self-interest does not mean sacrificing one’s interests for others (what philosopher Auguste Comte coined as altruism or “otherism”).